golanlevin/60-120/2025/assignments/interactive_narrative/readme.md

 # 3.4. *Draft* of Interactive Narrative/Game

-*(This is due Tuesday, March 25.
+*(This is due Thursday, March 27.
 Estimated time: 6 hours.)*

-On Tuesday March 25, you will present your draft to a small group of peers in the class for playtesting and feedback.
+On Thursday March 27, you will present your draft to a small group of peers in the class for playtesting and feedback.

 * To get started, **Plan** out your project using a storyboard and graph paper.
 Keep your drawings/notes.
 Plan all of your rooms on paper, including sprites, NPC dialogue, etc.
 * You are **strongly advised** to export and save intermediate copies of your work *frequently*.